isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    lease allocations.
 The administrator must ensure that there is at most one reservation for each IP address and/or delegated prefix within each subnet, prior to the configuration update.

+The ``reservations-lookup-first`` is a boolean parameter which controls whether host reservations lookup should be performed before lease lookup.
+This parameter has effect only when multi-threading is disabled.
+When multi-threading is enabled, host reservations lookup is always performed first to avoid lease lookup resource locking.
+The ``reservations-lookup-first`` defaults to ``false`` when multi-threading is disabled.

 .. _shared-network6: